• Approach to Pollution Prevention

 Trend to air pollutant (SOx and NOx) emissions and drainage load (BOD, COD)

-As a result of promoting these initiatives, the SHIONOGI Group has never been subject to litigation or penalties for EHS-related violations to date.
+As a result of promoting these initiatives SHIONOGI has not been subject to any litigation or penalties for EHS-related violations to date.

 Number of incidents of excess emissions (exceeding legal restrictions) (cases)